schellenberg/computerscience20/docs/_sources/ComputingAndSociety/HTML.rst.txt

 Try clicking on the link in the example above.
 What happens?
 How do you get back?
 Don't worry, you can always just reload this page.

 .. note:: Due to a rendering error within ActiveCode, <a> tags will look like regular links, but will not function properly.
-To see the result of an <a> tag in action, I recommend doing these demonstrations using a text editor (such as Atom), and viewing the page in your browser.
+To see the result of an <a> tag in action, I recommend doing these demonstrations using a text editor (such as VS Code), and viewing the page in your browser.

 Links can also be used to navigate within the same page.  to do this you use one ``a`` tag to create